What is Guesstimate?

 We hope this article helped you understand guesstimate questions for data science and how to overcome them.
 You will find more useful articles like this one at upGrad; we offer an extensive range of courses, MBA, Data Science, Machine Learning, etc. We provide mentorship from the industries’ best individuals!

-If you are interested in learning Data Science and opt for a career in this field, check out IIIT-B & upGrad’s PG Diploma in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.
+If you are interested in learning Data Science and opt for a career in this field, check out IIIT-B & upGrad’s Executive PG Programme in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.